osm2pgsql-dev/osm2pgsql-website/_manual/02-requirements.md

 [Lua](https://www.lua.org/){:.extlink} scripting language.
 It is highly recommended that you use a version of osm2pgsql with Lua support enabled, because it gives you a much more flexible configuration.
 If available osm2pgsql can also be compiled using the Lua JIT (just in time) compiler.
+Use of Lua JIT is recommended, especially for larger systems, because it will speed up processing.

 Osm2pgsql can also be compiled without Lua support.
-In that case the *pgsql* and *gazetteer* outputs are the only ones available.
+In that case you can not use the modern *flex* output.

 Security Note: Lua scripts can do basically anything on your computer that the user running osm2pgsql is allowed to do, such as reading and writing files,